agenticalliance/agenticalliance.com/README.md

-# Agentic AI - Advancing Agent Frameworks
+# Agentic Alliance - Advancing Agent Frameworks

-Welcome to **Agentic AI**, a collaborative initiative focused on exploring and advancing agentic frameworks.
+Welcome to **Agentic Alliance**, a collaborative initiative focused on exploring and advancing agentic frameworks.
 This repository serves as a hub for cutting-edge research, community collaboration, and comprehensive documentation for innovators, researchers, and developers working on the future of artificial intelligence.

 ![Agentic AI Logo](images/logo.png)